 HARBOURLANDS AND MILLENNIUM OVERLOOK PARK

-Terminals with its huge white columns rises up from the once wasteland “spit area,” now a series of beautifully landscaped walkways and gardens with incredible views of The Nottawasaga Lighthouse and The Blue Mountains.
+An outstanding waterfront area in Collingwood and a favourite place for fishing, enjoy the rugged beauty of a once active shipping/grain storage area.
+The backdrop of the Collingwood Terminals, with its massive white columns, rises up from the once wasteland “spit area”, now a series of beautifully landscaped walkways and gardens with incredible views of The Nottawasaga Lighthouse and The Blue Mountains.
 Learn about Collingwood’s shipbuilding history on massive granite plinths throughout the park area.

 HARBOURVIEW PARK AND ARBORETUM

-This stunning waterfront park allows for easy access to Collingwood’s waterfront.
-The Boardwalk Trail takes you through the park’s tranquil wetlands, with views of the Collingwood Terminals and the Bay along the Georgian Trail, Arboretum and numerous lookouts.
-The Collingwood Arboretum is a botanical park complete with historical records of deciduous trees, shrubs and plants.
-The entrances are located off First Street, Hickory Street or Cedar Street.
+This pristine waterfront park allows for easy access to Georgian Bay waterfront.
+The Boardwalk Trail takes you through the park’s tranquil wetlands, with views of the Collingwood Terminals and the Bay along the Georgian Trail, an Arboretum and numerous lookouts.
+The Collingwood Arboretum is a botanical park with several connecting trails and benches.
+The entrances are located off First Street, at Birch, Hickory or Cedar Streets.